 What is pantomime or panto?
-In Britain, during the winter holiday season, pantomime is a holiday tradition and it's not at all what you might think.
+In Britain, during the winter holiday season, pantomime is an annual tradition and it's not at all what you might think.
 If you visit between November and mid-January, try to see a Panto.
 This mid-winter tradition is like nothing you've ever seen before.

-And there're nothing silent about British Panto either.
+And there's nothing silent about a British Panto either.
 It's about as far from mime as you can get.
-In fact, it is probably the noisiest, rowdiest sort of theater you can attend (with the whole family) in the UK.
+In fact, it is probably the noisiest, rowdiest, silliest and rudest sort of theater you can attend (with the whole family) in the UK.

 Panto is a peculiarly British tradition of winter musical comedy theater.
 It starts with familiar fairy tales and children's stories - Cinderella, Aladdin, Dick Whittington and His Cat, Snow White - and injects a bit of music hall (British Vaudeville) style comedy, contemporary references and audience participation to create a raucous, silly entertainment that's child pleasing yet has enough sly references to entertain all the grownups too.

 - The Principal Boy - almost always played by a girl.
 The male juvenile lead - Aladdin or Cinderella's Prince Charming - is usually played by a young woman with great legs (lately, usually a television celebrity) in a short costume with tights.
 When this character was introduced in Victorian times, audiences would have been shocked to see so much of a young woman's shapely legs on display.
 But by playing a boy - in what came to be called a breeches role - actresses were allowed to show as much leg as they dared.